-Geography is one of our favorite subjects to study, and we do some independent geography lessons as well as including it in our other studies, such as literature, history, and Bible study.
+Geography is one of our favorite subjects to study.
+We do some independent geography lessons, as well as including it in our other studies, such as literature, history, and Bible study.

 We have a large world map on the wall in our homeschool room, and we use post-it flags to mark the places we read about.
 Whenever we read a book for read-aloud time, especially historical fiction or nonfiction, we find the places on our map.
 Blank maps are easy to find online, too, for keeping in students’ notebooks.
 State welcome centers will even give you a free state map.